Moving On After Divorce – Be Careful

 In a culture of New Year’s resolutions, we simply assume that ambitious goals are the cure to all that ails us.
 Unhappy with a specific aspect of your daily life?
 Set a goal, write it down, and take steps to achieve it.
 Unfortunately, this approach oversimplifies what can be surprisingly complicated challenges.
 Choose the wrong strategy, and you’ll make no progress—you might even go backwards.

-Another fatal flaws of goals: they encourage short-term, and often drastic measures, while failing to encourage necessary reflection.
+Another fatal flaw of goals: they encourage short-term, and often drastic measures, while failing to encourage necessary reflection.
 Focused exclusively on the pursuit of a wild dream, the goal setter neglects other, equally vital areas of life.
-The monomania leads to excessive risk-taking and even unethical behavior.
+This monomania leads to excessive risk-taking and even unethical behavior.

 The Brain’s Role in Failed Goals